 After trying all the solutions listed above, hope you can fix the iPhone iPad slow Wi-Fi problem, if you can't, go to the nearest App store and ask for help.

 5. Quick Fix iOS 10/10.1 Wi-Fi Problems: iPhone/iPad Unable to Join Network

 Image Credit: iMore.com

 You know, many functions of iDevice are dependent on the Internet, it is really frustrating if your iPhone iPad is unable to join network.
 This almost makes your iDevice a brick.
-If you are stuck on the same problem after iOS 10/10.1 upgrade, here we collect you some potential solutions, you can try them one by one to fix it.
+If you are stuck on the same problem after iOS 10/10.1 or the latest iOS 10.2 update, here we collect you some potential solutions, you can try them one by one to fix it.